gchq/stroom-content/source/template-pipelines/README.md

 It is possible to create a standard for each XML schema that may be converted by this function and `<xsl:include>` the XSLT that defines this variable in all XSLTs that call `stroom:json`.
 This approach avoids duplicating the multiple value tag list and creating a maintenance issue.

-Use of this more complex form of `stroom:json` can create more consistent JSON represntations of XML, making downstream parsing easier.
+Use of this more complex form of `stroom:json` can create more consistent JSON representations of XML, making downstream parsing easier.

 This XSLT requires XSLT 3.0.